flix/book/src/redundancy.md

 The expression has type 'Result[Int64, String]'
 ```

+Even though `File.creationTime` has a side-effects, we should probably be using the result `Result[Int64, String]`.
+At least to ensure that the operation was successful.

-If the result of an impure expression is truly not needed, the `discard` expression can be used:
+If the result of an impure expression is truly not needed, then the `discard` expression can be used:

 ```flix
 def main(): Unit \ IO =